Survey parties to the Northern Territory 1864–1870: McKinlay expedition 1866

-The Finniss expedition, which had left Adelaide with high expectations had, with each depressing report from the Territory, become a drag on Government, who decided what was needed was a small exploration party, unencumbered by such mundane tasks as erecting buildings and maintaining and protecting stores, to make a clear decision as to where the fertile land was, and where the capital should be.
+The Finniss expedition, which left Adelaide with high expectations had, with each depressing report from the Territory, become a drag on Government, who decided what was needed was a small exploration party, unencumbered by such mundane tasks as erecting buildings and maintaining and protecting stores, to make a clear decision as to where the fertile land was, and where the capital should be.
 To that end they appointed John McKinlay to lead a party of twelve, to receive all support from the Finniss party, but to go where they might.
-Their ship also carried instructions to Finniss to return to Adelaide to answer criticisms of his administration.
+Their ship, Ellen Lewis, which arrived at Adam Bay on 5 November 1865, also carried instructions for Finniss to return to Adelaide, to answer criticisms of his administration.
+Five of Finniss's party transferred to McKinlay's — Surveyor R. H. Edmunds, Jeremiah Ryan, John Young, and Edward Tuckwell, bringing its numbers to 14.

 McKinlay did not receive the support he expected from Finniss's successor Manton, and did not commence exploration until 20 January, when rain interfered with his travels.
 They never reached Cape Hawkesbury, the Roper or the Victoria.

 Their lowest point came in June 1866 (not the Wet Season as sometimes reported) when McKinlay, Edmunds and party, having one by one slaughtered their horses for food, were trapped in boggy land by the East Alligator River.
 Weak and malnourished with no chance of making it back to camp alive, they killed their two remaining horses for jerky and built a raft 21x9x4 ft of horses' hides around a structure of green branches, and on 29 June started paddling down to the sea, and arrived back at Escape Cliffs on 5 July 1866.

 After recovering from their ordeal they made several coastal expeditions, visiting Anson Bay, the Daly River and Port Darwin.

 He returned to Adelaide to a hero's welcome, despite having achieved nothing, though he did report having seen some good land near Anson Bay, and thought Port Darwin had many advantages, but lacked fresh water.